 Returns a surface.
 This method is used internally and you should not call it directly in your application.

-HRESULT CreateSurface( [in] const DXGI_SURFACE_DESC *pDesc, [in] UINT NumSurfaces, [in] DXGI_USAGE Usage, [in] const DXGI_SHARED_RESOURCE *pSharedResource, [out] IDXGISurface **ppSurface );
+HRESULT CreateSurface( [in] const DXGI_SURFACE_DESC *pDesc, UINT NumSurfaces, DXGI_USAGE Usage, [in, optional] const DXGI_SHARED_RESOURCE *pSharedResource, [out] IDXGISurface **ppSurface );

 - pDesc [in]

 A pointer to a DXGI_SURFACE_DESC structure that describes the surface.

 A DXGI_USAGE flag that specifies how the surface is expected to be used.

 An optional pointer to a DXGI_SHARED_RESOURCE structure that contains shared resource information for opening views of such resources.

 The address of an IDXGISurface interface pointer to the first created surface.

 Returns S_OK if successful; an error code otherwise.
 For a list of error codes, see DXGI_ERROR.